ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: Experiments and discussion

 \section{Experiments and discussion}

-We evaluate the proposed method on two tasks: (i) fitting a vector-valued function with implicitly and nonlinearly related components, and (ii) learning solutions to nonlinear parametric optimization problems.
-While the function fitting case study is kept low-dimensional for illustrative purposes, we benchmark ENFORCE on high-dimensional optimization problems following the state-of-the-art experimental routine in DC3~\cite{Donti2021_DC3learningmethod}.
-All experiments were conducted using an NVIDIA A100 Tensor Core GPU 80 GB, while the nonlinear programming solver (Section~\ref{subsec:constr_opt_prob}) runs on a CPU (11th Gen Intel(R) Core(TM) i7, 4 Core(s), 8 Logical Processor(s)).
+We evaluate the proposed method on multiple tasks: (i) illustrative function fitting with nonlinear equality and inequality constraints, (ii) learning solutions to scalable nonlinear parametric optimization problems, and (iii) real-world engineering case studies.
+In the first experimental part, we provide in-depth discussion and analysis of the ENFORCE performance and restrict the comparison against unconstrained and soft-constrained methods.
+In the following sections, we benchmark ENFORCE against the most relevant hard-constrained neural network baselines for nonlinear constraints, in particular DC3 and KKT-HardNet.
+Methods tailored to purely linear/convex constraint sets are not included, as they fall outside the scope of this work.\\ All experiments were conducted using an NVIDIA A100 Tensor Core GPU 80 GB, while the nonlinear programming solver runs on a CPU (11th Gen Intel(R) Core(TM) i7, 4 Core(s), 8 Logical Processor(s)).